aws-quickstart/quickstart-snyk-serverless/README.md

 </p>
 <p align="center">Figure 1: AWS accounts integrated with Snyk</p>

 As shown in Figure 2, the Quick Start integrates your Lambda functions into your Snyk organization.
 In addition, using the Trek10 Quick Start as a submodule, it automatically sets up a serverless CI/CD environment.
-For details on the resources deployed, read the [Trek10 Serverless CI/CD Quick Start deployment guide](https://fwd.aws/53avp).

 <p align="center">
     <img src="./images/Snyk-arch-diagram.png">
 </p>
 <p align="center">Figure 2: Quick Start architecture for Snyk serverless CI/CD on AWS</p>

-For architectural details, step-by-step instructions, and customization options, see the [deployment guide](https://fwd.aws/mrrMK).
+For details on the resources deployed, read the [Trek10 Serverless CI/CD Quick Start deployment guide](https://fwd.aws/53avp).
+For step-by-step instructions and customization options for this Quick Start, see the [Snyk Serverless CI/CD Quick Start deployment guide](https://fwd.aws/mrrMK).

 To post feedback, submit feature ideas, or report bugs, use the **Issues** section of this GitHub repo.